 I was surprised to see Zopa announce it would be discontinuing its instant Access and Classic accounts in December of 2017 and replacing them with the non-Safeguarded Core account.
 Zopa has always been heralded for being one of the safest peer to peer lending options.
-The future removal of the Safeguard Fund is a bold decision that could make Zopa too risky an investment proposition.
+The future removal of the Safeguard Fund is a bold decision that could make Zopa too risky an investment proposition for the low returns.
 Zopa’s Plus account will be offering a far lower return rate so I will likely stop reinvesting as the rates are far too low now.

 I recently tested the exit process and it took 48 hours for the sale to complete.

-I’m going to leave my funds invested until they mature but won’t be investing further.
+I decided to leave my funds invested until they mature but I won’t be investing further.
 The risk I’m taking in the Plus account probably is no longer worth the returns; 25% of my portfolio is invested into the highest risk band level “E” paying 25% returns.
 The Plus return rates will be dropping from over 6% to an estimated 4.75%.

 What Is A Zopa?